monishajg/monishajg/README.md

 # Welcome!
 - 👋 Hi, I’m Monisha and I'm from sunny Singapore!
-- 👀 As of April '23, I’m interested in passing my bootcamp, there's still another month to go >.<
+- 👀 As of June '23, I’m interested in performing well at my developer role in Deutsche Bank >.<
 - 🌱 I’m currently learning Java, using Spring Boot and Angular, with Redis, MongoDB and mySQL databases!
 - 📫 You can message me over at my LinkedIn profile!